uwu64/orbital-platform/README.md

 - Fixed USB FS implementation
 - Design for manufacturability: reduced cost and BOM lines

+## Revision 3

+Revision 3 is in the planning stage, no specific design element has been decided.

+Some themes and guidelines for Revision 3:
+- Keep software compatibility with R2.
+Remap a minimal number of pins and don't change existing peripherals.
+- Further improve manufacturability.
+- Possibly introduce additional features
+  - More connectors: Coils, panel temperature sensors, etc.
+  - More sensors: High precision temperature sensor, and digitizer for additional thermistors or sensors
+- Mechanical adjustments to meet any changes to structures, and possible compatibility with High Altitude Balloon project

 # Getting started

 Orbital Platform should be delivered to you with a test program flashed, where it blinks the indicator LEDs in a demo pattern.